-Goals and/or benchmarks do not require that Texas A&M International University hire, promote, train, and/or retain a specified number of individuals with disabilities and/or protected veterans.
-These goals/benchmarks are not rigid and inflexible quotas which must be met, but are instead targets that are reasonably attainable by means of applying good faith efforts to make all aspects of the AAP work.
+Goals and/or benchmarks do not require that Texas A&M International University hire, promote, train, and/or retain a specified number of protected veterans and/or individuals with disabilities.
+These goals and benchmarks are not rigid and inflexible quotas which must be met, but are instead targets that are reasonably attainable by means of applying good faith efforts to make all aspects of the AAP work.
 A goal is a guidepost against which Texas A&M International University, a community group, or a compliance agency can measure progress in meeting affirmative action goals and benchmarks.